war/asset-loading/README.md

 ```

-Finally, once the program is ready to terminate, all of `Mesh`, `ModelLoader` and `DirectionalLight` instances which were allocated on the heap can be free'd (outside the while loop):
+Finally, once the program is ready to terminate, all the `Mesh`, `ModelLoader`, and `DirectionalLight` instances that were allocated on the heap can be free'd (outside the while loop):

 ```cpp